 Edit a Document

-To edit a document, first open it in the Document Viewer Area by navigating to the appropriate parent folder in the Browser Area and selecting the document in the Content Area.
-The document is now open in the Document Viewer Area.
+To edit a document, first open it in the Document Viewer by navigating to the appropriate parent folder in the Content Perspective and selecting the document.
+The document is now open in the Document Viewer.
 In the viewer's menu bar, click on Edit in order to enter editing mode.
 You can now update the content of all fields of the document.

 Depending on the type of document, not all fields are meant to show up on the website.
 Some fields may contain meta-data used by the website to categorize the document in some way.